 An example of recognition of a foreign divorce in New Jersey is the case of Ali v.
 Ali.
 In Ali, the wife was America and husband Palestinian.
 The couple lived in Gaza with their son for several years and then separated with the wife moving to New Jersey and the husband and son staying in Gaza.
 Thereafter the husband and son moved to the US for two years and then returned to Gaza.
 In Gaza the husband obtained an ex parte divorce (without notice or participation by the wife), and an order of custody for the son.

 The wife filed for divorce in New Jersey and argued that the Gaza divorce and custody judgment were not entitled to recognition in New Jersey, because they were ex parte and not based on the public policy of New Jersey.
 Specifically, the custody order in Gaza was based on Islamic law, which entitles a father to custody of his son when he is 7 years old, whereas New Jersey custody orders are based on the best interest of the child.
 The court agreed with the wife and did not recognize the Gaza custody agreement.Quickie Divorces

 Attempts at obtaining “quickie divorces” in other countries by one spouse without notice to the other spouse will be closely scrutinized and often not enforced by the state of New Jersey.

-If you have questions about whether your divorce will be recognized in New Jersey, please call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free comprehensive in office consultation.Sources
+If you have questions about whether your divorce will be recognized in New Jersey, please call Peter Van Aulen a NJ divorce lawyer at 201-845-7400 for a free initial consultation.Sources